 Escape a panic room

-The premise here is pretty simple... you and your friends are put in a room, and have a set amount of time to follow hidden clues in that room to try and escape.
+The premise here is pretty simple.
+You and your friends are put in a room, and have a set amount of time to follow hidden clues in that room to try and escape.
 Run out of time, and all hell breaks loose, and, yes, panic ensues.
-The rooms have themes like CSI: Miami or Halloween or Medieval times, and teach you to think in different ways.
-Try The Great Escape Room near the Gables, South Beach Room Escape in the Beach, or The Escape Zone Downtown.
+The rooms have themes like CSI: Miami or Halloween or Mediaeval times, and teach you to think in different ways.
+Try The Great Escape Room near the Gables, South Beach Room Escape in the Beach, or Escape Hunt Downtown.

 Bust your ass trying to ice skate

-Though the only naturally occurring ice we have in South Florida is typically made in bathtubs, the skatable variety can be found in a few locations and, if nothing else, will have you learning a fun new skill on a rainy day.
+Though the only naturally occurring ice we have in South Florida bedazzle gold watches and chains, the skatable variety can be found in a few locations and, if nothing else, will have you learning a fun new skill on a rainy day.
 The Kendall Ice Arena is a locals’ favorite, but also check out the Scott Rakow Youth Center in Miami Beach, or if you want to be fancy, the basement rink at the EDITION.